 8. Consider strategies and activities currently in place to address the bullying activities in local schools

 In an effort to go green, the speaker’s power point presentations will not be distributed at the event.
-Electronic versions of handouts and presentations will be made available for download online to all registered participants when available.
+Electronic versions of handouts and presentations will be made available for download online to all registered participants.
 Please review the materials and print those that you wish to have with you at the program and bring them with you.

 Dorothy L. Espelage, Ph.D.